-LEWES — As Beebe Healthcare’s Family Medicine Residency Program continues to take shape, Dr. Joyce Robert has been tabbed as its director.
+LEWES — As the Family Medicine Residency Program at Beebe Healthcare continues to take shape, Dr. Joyce Robert has joined as the program director.

-She most recently served as a core faculty member and adviser for the Harlem Residency in Family Medicine, as well as the performance improvement chair and transitional year residency program director, all with Mount Sinai Health System.
+Previously, Dr. Robert served as a core faculty member and adviser for the Harlem Residency in Family Medicine, as well as performance improvement chairwoman and Transitional Year Residency Program director, all with Mount Sinai.

-She was also an assistant professor at the Icahn School of Medicine at Mount Sinai and was a member of the Admissions Committee.
+She was also assistant professor at the Icahn School of Medicine at Mount Sinai and was an integral member of the Admissions Committee.

 “This is an exciting moment to introduce Dr. Robert to Team Beebe and the Sussex County community,” Dr. David A. Tam, president and CEO of Beebe Healthcare, said in a prepared statement.
 “This is the next step in developing a family practice residency program that will improve access to high quality, innovative and culturally sensitive care for our growing and evolving community.
 This program has great potential and I am excited to see Dr. Robert take the helm of the first-year class.”